Carl Leone: Legal proceedings

+Sentence

 At the time of sentencing, the Windsor Star interviewed detectives Pat Keane and Bill Stibbard, who investigated the case, and a pair of Leone's victims who were 17 and 18 at the time of Leone's offences.
 The detectives and women described how Leone lured the teenage girls (under the drinking age) through internet chatrooms and online messengers to night clubs, drugged them, took them to other locations, and engaged in unprotected sex with their unconscious bodies.
 The detectives said that at least four victims claimed that Leone had raped them while unconscious.
 The detectives also told of a 16-year-old girl and another woman, who was a virgin when she met Leone, whom he infected with HIV.
 In trial, Leone's parole officer claimed that Leone informed her that he had purchased date rape drugs from drug dealers.

 Leone was sentenced to 18 years in prison in April 2008, with eligibility for parole in six years.
 The judge said he was unable to designate him a dangerous offender because there was insufficient evidence that he would commit similar offences if released.

-He was twice refused day parole in November of 2015 and September 2016, but was granted in April of 2017.
+He was twice refused day parole in November 2015 and September 2016, but was granted in April 2017.
 Leone planned to move back to Windsor to live with his family.